mmarchetti90/WalterPipeline-1/README.md

 2. Load your HPC's container tool (i.e. Docker or Singularity) and nextflow.
 (Some clusters may have these pre-loaded.)
 ```
-module load singularity # or docker
+module load singularity # or docker (not necessary on Stanford SCG)
 module load java nextflow
 ```